THE AUGUST

 The unexamined psychological issues fueling widespread political

-Dr. Pawel published in The Humanist.
-[Note: downloading this
+by Dr. Pawel published in The Humanist.
+[Note: downloading

 http://library.northernlight.com/SL19970922040126955.html?cb=0&sc=0#doc

-Court, suggesting that it seems to represent the criminal justice
+Health Court, suggesting that it seems to represent the criminal

-2009, in a longer article about the difficulties of securing long-term
+Summer, 2009, in a longer article about the difficulties of

 "A